suburbanworrier/tiddlywiki-migrator/README.md

 ## Usage

 1. Clone this repository.
+2. Run `npm install` to install tiddlywiki dependency.
-2. Copy your single-file html TiddlyWiki (2 or 5) in your cloned repository.
+3. Copy your single-file html TiddlyWiki (2 or 5) in your cloned repository.
-3. Rename your TW html to `wiki.html`
+4. Rename your TW html to `wiki.html`
-4. Export your tiddlers:
+5. Export your tiddlers:

 ```
 $ make
 ```

-5. Convert all your tiddlers to Markdown:
+6. Convert all your tiddlers to Markdown:

 ```
 $ make convert
 ```